abolfazl6678/employee-performance-mapping-sql-project/README.md

 **Aggregation & Grouping:**
 - Grouped employee details by department with employee ratings and max ratings.
 - Calculated min and max salaries per role.
-- Computed average salary distribution by continent and country.

 **Ranking & Analytics:**
 - Assigned ranks to employees based on years of experience.